romane-gauthierj/Attractor-Resistance/README.md

 ---

 ### 🧪 Validation Pipeline
-(Default: 1865 patients per group, sigmoid normalization)
+Default: 1865 patients per group, genes as continuous, mutations as discrete, sigmoid normalization

+**⚠️ Warning:** The simulation with these settings takes about **8–9 hours** to run.
 👉 For quick test runs (but not significant results), reduce patients per group to **4**.

 - **Survival analysis – Proliferation phenotype**